borela/naomi/README.md

 soon as time allows it.
 Feel free to send pull requests, any help will be highly appreciated.

+## Usage

+After the package is installed, the PHP 7 syntax will be available under the menu `View / Syntax / PHP 7`.
+You'll need to use a color scheme provided to see the new syntax in action.
+It is available under the menu `Preferences / Color Scheme / Naomi`.

+If you don't like the color schemes provided, feel free to create your own and send a pull request.

 ## Contributing

 Thank you for considering contributing to this project!
-There are some tips on how to create the syntax files in [CONTRIBUTING.md](CONTRIBUTING.md)
+See: [CONTRIBUTING](CONTRIBUTING.md).

 ## License